freude/NanoNet/README.md

 the tight-binding method.
 The code can deal with both finite and periodic systems translated in one, two or three dimensions.

-All computations can be governed by means of the python application programming interface (API) or the command line interface (CLI).
+All computations can be governed by means of the python application programming interface (pyAPI) or the command line interface (CLI).

 ## Getting Started

 ### Prerequisites

-The source distribution archive has to be unpacked first:
+The source distribution can be obtained from GitHub:

 ```bash
 git clone git@github.com:freude/NanoNet.git